 In your presentation to your executive team, list ways that text marketing can be used to actually pastor your people.

-Here are a few examples of pastoral tasks you can perform through text message marketing:
+Here are a few examples of pastoral tasks you can perform through text marketing:

-Encouragement: Pastors should encourage church members with spiritual exhortation, reminder for church volunteer opportunities, and general spiritual truths that will uplift believers in Christ.
-The ability to do this through text message is often welcome (as long as it is somewhat strategically sparing).
+Pastors should encourage church members with spiritual exhortation, reminder for church volunteer opportunities, and general spiritual truths that will uplift believers in Christ.
+The ability to do this through texts is often welcomed (as long as it is somewhat strategically sparing).

 When you provide text message templates for the executive team, you show them that the tool is not merely an idea—there is content on which you could press “Send” immediately if you just insert the right information.